Diana Redman: Early life and education

-Diana Iris Redman (or Dayana Raidman/Radman, דיאנה איריס רדמן) was born in New York, to a Jewish family.
+Diana Redman (or Dayana Raidman/Radman, דיאנה איריס רדמן) was born in New York, to a Jewish family.
 She attended New Hyde Park Memorial High School in New York.
 She was offered a full athletic scholarship by Rider University; however, she transferred to Queens College after her freshman year.
 Intending only to stay at Queens a semester before transferring to a more prestigious institution, she changed her mind after joining the soccer program headed by former Israeli international Roby Young.

 While playing for Queens College in New York she was a National Collegiate Athletic Association (NCAA) nominee for Woman of the Year, and received Queens College Knight Athlete of the Year.

 Redman graduated from Queens College in May 2009 with a Masters of Fine Arts with a specialty in Poetry and Creative Writing, a BA in Sociology with a concentration in social research and statistics, and a BA in English while receiving the Zolot Award for Literary Promise.
 She graduated from Tel Aviv University with her second Master's degree concentrated in Trauma and Crisis, from the Bob Shapell School of Social Work.
 Before committing to a professional soccer career, she earned All American honors in the Heptathlon and ran track and field at Rider University.